surifirstpin/biplus_documentation/docs/Visualization.md

  **7.** Click on **gauge** tab under **general** section  to compare the data in Gauge chart.

-- Green color indicates the value attained is closer to target.
+- **Green** colour in gauge chart indicates the value attained is closer to target.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/d48b5330b04434d91eb267dac601af036d2ccb8a/images/guage.png)

-- Orange color indicates the maximum value attained is half the way to target and Red color indicates the maximum value attained is at initial state or lower side of the target.
+- **Orange** colour indicates the maximum value attained is half the way to target and Red color indicates the maximum value attained is at initial state or lower side of the target.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/274ea8e6aa7a779c79c78d56c4722a5dbdf2a26c/images/guage2.jpg)